-Step One: Gather and Mix the Ingredients
+Step 1: Gather and Mix the Ingredients

 - First, take two cups of milk (250 mL) and pour it into a small pot that can take at least 2 liters.

-Step Two: Heat It Up
+Step 2: Heat It Up

-Step Three: Let It Cool
+Step 3: Let It Cool

-Step Five: Package It Up
+Step 5: Package It Up

 After about an hour, possibly less depending on the temperature of the mixture when you started, the ice cream should be ready for either enjoying directly from the ice cream maker or you can place it in storage containers to enjoy later.

-If you tried this recipe and liked it them please rate it at the top of this page and let me know in the comments.
+And there you have it, a simple recipe to make your very own homemade ice cream.
+If you tried this recipe and liked it, then please rate it down below and let me know in the comments.
 Also if you have any questions, feel free to ask in the comments.